Swift-AI/Swift-AI/README.md

 ## Care Enough to Donate?

 Take a little, give a little.
-I don't usually like handouts, but time is the biggest constraint.
+I don't usually like handouts, but time is a big constraint.
 More donations = less contract work = more time building great open-source projects!

 >**What good will my money do?**